 You'll find everything you need to play, practice, and train at Wesleyan, from a Cybex VR2 Weightroom to 40 acres of wooded riding trails.

-Mathews Athletic Complex and Athletic Center
+Mathews Athletic Complex and Athletic Center includes soccer and

 Porter Gymnasium houses a heated indoor swimming pool and a classic wood floored basketball/volleyball court, classrooms, weight room, dressing rooms, showers, and offices.
 Built in 1928 and named in honor of the late James Hyde Porter, a Wesleyan benefactor and longtime trustee, the building features a custom-crafted weathervane depicting college women engaged in a game of basketball.
 The gymnasium seats 500 and is available as either an athletic or performance venue, with separate locker rooms for men and women.